gsi-kevincarrera/hypermayorista/README.md

 ### Bugs detected

 - [ ] When changing the product options, the max and min quantity should change according to the variation stock
+- [ ] When updating the product quantity, the request should be rejected if the new quantity is greater than the variation stock
+- [ ] Price cache is not being applied when the product has no variants
 - [x] When updating the quantity of a product, also update the price(note the price breaks)
 - [x] When deleting a product from the cart, use also the variation ID to delete the correct entry